 Optimation helps clients develop innovative manufacturing processes.
 Our team can work with a production developer and turn their process concept or patented process into an operational unit.
-Optimation eases the pressure of a new process or scale-up – we bring the expertise of our process, mechanical, E/I, chemical and controls engineers and designers to the table, helping you with process development.
+Optimation eases the pressure of a new process or scale-up bringing the expertise of our process, mechanical, E/I, chemical and controls engineers and designers to the table, helping you with process development.
 We specialize in development for first-of-a-kind production processes.

 Scale-Up and Optimization

-We bridge the gap from your pilot process to scale-up and full manufacturing capability.
-Engineering, designing and building a full-scale process tailored to your specs.
+We bridge the gap from your pilot process to scale-up and full manufacturing capability – engineering, designing and building a full-scale process tailored to your specs.
 This can involve a re-design of your process, utilizing custom equipment and/or off-the-shelf components.
 We aren’t equipment suppliers; we engineer an optimized production process that meets your requirements.

 With new process development comes increased risk.
 Optimation lowers this risk – our process engineers, technicians, and skilled tradesmen have the process knowledge you need to understand critical constraints.

 Manufacturers across different industries share the same fundamental manufacturing challenges.
 They are concerned about maximizing yield and product quality, minimizing energy consumption and run-to-run variability at each site and across different production plants.
 Dealing with multiple plant operations can be challenging because of differences in systems, processes, business definitions, and equipment.